 My work has been published by the BBC, The Buffalo News, The Chronicle of Higher Education, The Comparative Education Review, CounterPunch, Forbes Vietnam, The Huffington Post, for which I was a blogger, International Educator (NAFSA), ICEF Monitor, Inside HigherEd, International Higher Education (Boston College), The PIE Blog, University World News, Vietnam Full Disclosure, VNExpress International, and World Education News & Reviews (WES), among others.

 In Viet Nam, I have been interviewed and/or quoted by the following media outlets: VTV1, 2, 4, 6, HTV, Thanh Nien, Tien Phong, Tuoi Tre, VietnamNet, Giao Duc Viet Nam, Lao Dong, Soha.vn, Saigon Times Online, Vietnam Economic Times, CPV, Vietcetera, VNExpress International, the Voice of Vietnam, Zing, among others.
-My Vietnamese language publications have appeared in Soha, VNExpress and Zing, both top media outlets, as well as Tia Sang, a well-known online and print journal.
+My Vietnamese language publications have appeared in Soha, VNExpress and Zing, all top media outlets, as well as Tia Sang, a well-known online and print journal.

 I have been interviewed and/or quoted by the following foreign (non-Vietnamese) media outlets: Asia Times, Casper Star-Tribune (WY), The Chronicle of Higher Education, College Times, CNN International Business Traveler, CounterPunch, The Daily NNA (Japan), Financial Times (of London), Honolulu Star Bulletin (HI), ICEF Monitor, IIE Networker, IIE research publications (e.g., Globally Mobile Youth: Trends in International Secondary Students in the United States, 2013-2016), International Educator, The PIE News, TechTrends, University World News, USA Today, US News & World Report, etc.